aaronlifenghan/aaron-project-hlepor/README.md

-aaron-project-hlepor: Language-independent Model for Machine Translation Evaluation with Reinforced Factors
+hlepor: Language-independent Model for Machine Translation Evaluation with Reinforced Factors
 ====================

 introduction of hLEPOR: Language independent Model for Machine Translation Evaluation with Reinforced Factors